This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Plibrico Bankruptcy and Asbestos Trust for Victims

 The pile-up of lawsuits over asbestos-related illnesses eventually was more than Plibrico could handle.
-Plibrico turned to a solution common for businesses in this position by filing for Chapter 11 bankruptcy protection.
+Plibrico turned to a solution common for businesses in this position by filing for Chapter 11 bankruptcy protection in 2002.
 Chapter 11 allows a company to reorganize and set aside funds to compensate victims.

 Plibrico finally filed for bankruptcy in 2002, but it took four years to finalize a reorganization plan agreeable to the bankruptcy court.

 As part of the reorganization, Plibrico created an asbestos trust to compensate valid claims from asbestos victims.
-It is called the Plibrico asbestos trust.
+It is called the Plibrico Asbestos Trust.
 The company funded it with more than $206 million.
 This trust remains active and is accepting claims.
-Plibrico continues to operate and sell refractory products without asbestos.

 Page Written by Mary Ellen Ellis